PDF Version

 Responsibilities and Authority of Principals

-- To provide disciplinary authority over the conduct of each student of a school from the time the student arrives at the school until the student departs for the day, except during any period that the student is absent from school at the request of their parent or guardian.
+- to provide behaviour intervention and response, appropriate to the needs of each student, from the time the student arrives at school until the student departs for the day, except during any period that the student is absent from school at the request of their parent(s)/ caregiver(s)

-- To inform the student’s parent or legal guardian of the suspension and the reasons for the suspension.
+- to inform the student’s parent(s)/caregiver(s), as soon as reasonably possible, of any suspension and the reasons for the suspension

 Responsibilities and Authority of Superintendents